taraqr9/blogapi-docker/README.md

 # Blogapi Docker
-This project is a core system of Cassetex Web.
+This project is a core system of Blogapi Web.

 ### Docker Services
 - nginx